aphiria/aphiria/README.md

 $matchedRoute->getMiddlewareBindings();
 ```

-> **Note:** If you're using another HTTP library (eg Opulence, Symfony, or Laravel) in your application, it's better to use their methods to get the request method, host, and URI.
+> **Note:** If you're using another HTTP library (eg <a href="https://github.com/opulencephp/net" target="_blank">Opulence</a>, Symfony, or Laravel) in your application, it's better to use their methods to get the request method, host, and URI.
 They account for things like trusted proxies as well as provide more robust handling of certain request headers.

 <h2 id="route-variables">Route Variables</h2>